mintapi/mintapi/README.md

 #### Option 1: TOTP
 Set `mfa_method` to `soft-token`.

-Set `mfa_token` as follows:
-go to [your Mint settings](https://mint.intuit.com/settings.event?filter=all), navigate through *Intuit Account* -> *Sign In & Security* -> *Two-step verification*.
+Obtain the seed for `mfa_token` as follows: go to [your Mint settings](https://mint.intuit.com/settings.event?filter=all), navigate through *Intuit Account* -> *Sign In & Security* -> *Two-step verification*.
-From there, enable either text or email as desired.
+Token MFA is only allowed as a secondary option, so first enable one of the other options (text, email, voice).
-After that, start the process to enable the *Authenticator app* option and when you get to the part where you see the QR code, **copy the manual setup code** that appears next to it.
+Select the *Authenticator app* option.
+When you get to the part where you see the QR code, copy the **manual setup code** that appears next to it.
+This is the token you pass to `mfa_token` in either the python api or from the command line.
+Complete the setup process by providing a generated code from your authenticator app when requested.
 **BE CAREFUL WHERE YOU STORE THIS**, as anyone with it will be able to take over your Mint account.
-This is the token you pass to `mfa_token` in either the python api or from the command line.

 Note that if you already have TOTP enabled on your account, you will first have to disable and delete the old TOTP before setting up a new one.